rsdoiel/antenna/archives/2025/weather_2025.08.md

 ---

-## SPC Feb 25, 2025 1300 UTC Day 1 Convective Outlook
+## SPC Feb 26, 2025 1300 UTC Day 1 Convective Outlook

-date: 2025-02-25, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2025-02-26, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

 <br /><a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html"><img src="https://www.spc.noaa.gov/products/outlook/day1otlk.gif" border="1" alt="Day 1 Outlook Image" hspace="1" vspace="1" width="815" height="555" align="center" /></a><pre>
 Day 1 Convective Outlook
 NWS Storm Prediction Center Norman OK
-0632 AM CST Tue Feb 25 2025
+0632 AM CST Wed Feb 26 2025

-Valid 251300Z - 261200Z
+Valid 261300Z - 271200Z

 ...NO SEVERE THUNDERSTORM AREAS FORECAST...

 ...SUMMARY...
-Isolated thunderstorms are possible from the northern and central Plains today into the Mid Mississippi Valley overnight.
-A few isolated thunderstorms are possible across western Colorado as well.
+Isolated thunderstorms are possible across the Midwest and Ohio Valley this afternoon and evening.
+Severe storms are not expected.
-Severe thunderstorms are not anticipated.

-...Synopsis and Discussion...
+...Synopsis...
-Early morning satellite imagery reveals an active northern stream, with one shortwave trough progressing through the Upper Great Lakes/OH Valley and another moving into the northern Rockies, downstream of a cyclone moving into southern British Columbia.
-The lead shortwave is forecast to continue eastward throughout the day, moving off the Northeast coast this evening.
-The second wave is also forecast to continue eastward (perhaps slightly east-southeastward), moving through the northern Plains this evening and into the Upper Midwest by early tomorrow morning.
-Another shortwave trough will follow quickly behind this second wave, progressing southeastward from the Pacific Northwest into the northern Rockies and UT.
+Recent satellite imagery shows a pair of shortwave troughs within the northern stream, one currently over the central Plains and the other farther west over the northern Rockies.
+The central Plains shortwave is expected to continue eastward throughout the day, moving through the Mid MS Valley and much of the OH Valley.
+Another shortwave trough will follow quickly in the wake of this wave, moving through Upper MS Valley late tonight/early tomorrow.

-At the surface, a low will move across the northern/central Plains just ahead of the previously mentioned shortwave trough moving across the northern Plains.
-Strong forcing for ascent and cooling mid-level temperatures will support the potential for a few thunderstorms near this surface low as it moves over the Dakotas this afternoon and evening.
-A similar scenario is anticipated farther south, where some isolated thunderstorms are possible this in the vicinity of a weak secondary surface low over central KS.
-Continued mid-level moistening within a steep lapse rate environment ahead of this wave will contribute to a persisting potential for isolated thunderstorms from the Mid MO Valley into southern WI/northern IL late tonight/early tomorrow.

-Some isolated thunderstorms could also occur across western CO where modest buoyancy could develop amid strong boundary-layer mixing and cooling mid-level temperatures.
-Persistent large-scale forcing for ascent within this environment could support a few thunderstorm during the afternoon and evening.
+Evolution of these two waves will help sharpen the cyclonic flow aloft over much of the Upper Great Lakes region and vicinity.

+At the surface, a low attendant to the central Plains shortwave trough was recently analyzed over central IA.
+A cold front extends southwestward from this low across southeast KS and western OK to another low over northwest TX.
+The central IA surface low is forecast to track eastward just ahead of its parent shortwave, likely ending the period in the northern Lake Erie vicinity.
+As this low moves eastward, the attendant cold front will progress eastward/southeastward across the Mid MS and OH Valleys.
+Isolated thunderstorms are expected along this front as it moves eastward.

+A few isolated thunderstorms also possible across northeast TX and the Arklatex late tonight into early tomorrow morning.
+Here, a few elevated storms are possible behind the surface front, amid modest low/mid-level moistening and convergence along the 850-mb front.

+...Mid-South into the Middle OH Valley...
+Limited moisture return is anticipated ahead of the cold front mentioned in the synopsis, but mid 50s dewpoints could be in place from southeast MO into southern IL and southern IN prior to the passage of the cold front.
+Cooling mid-level temperatures and surface temperatures in the upper 60s will combine with this limited low-level moisture to support modest buoyancy (i.e. MLCAPE less than 500 J/kg).
+Thunderstorm development is anticipated as the front interacts with this modest buoyancy, beginning around 21Z across the southeast MO vicinity.
+Isolated thunderstorms will remain possible along the front as it moves across the OH Valley, with the increasing large-scale ascent aiding the development of deep convection into areas where surface dewpoints are lower and buoyancy is scant.
+Deep-layer flow is strong enough to support some updraft organization, but the limited buoyancy is expected to keep updraft duration too short for much organization.
+As such, the severe-weather potential is low.

 ..Mosier/Grams..
-02/25/2025
+02/26/2025

 </pre>
 <a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html">Read more</a>